-The refinement and detailing of the residential component of the regional land use plan, and the resulting housing element of the comprehensive plan for the region, will be completed in 2012.
-Work in 2011 will focus on analyzing the relationship between existing and planned jobs and housing in each sub-regional housing analysis area, identifying the location and condition of subsidized housing units; a review and documentation of best housing practices; and preparation of a preliminary recommended housing plan.
-Public informational meetings to present preliminary plan recommendations and solicit public comment will be held in late 2011 or early 2012.
+The refinement and detailing of the residential component of the regional land use plan, and the resulting housing element of the comprehensive plan for the Region, will be completed in 2012.
+Work in 2012 will include the preparation of a preliminary recommended housing plan.
+Public informational meetings to present preliminary plan recommendations and solicit public comment will be held in spring 2012.
 A socio-economic impact analysis will be conducted once a draft plan is completed.
-Adoption of the plan is anticipated in mid-2012.
+Adoption of the plan is anticipated by the end of 2012.